qhfan/CloFormer/README.md

 # CloFormer
-The official code of "Rethinking Local Perception in Lightweight Vision Transformer"
+The official code of "Rethinking Local Perception in Lightweight Vision Transformer".
+Pretrained models and the code for detection and segmenatation will come soon